adam30202/Fitness-App/README.md

 -   Express.js: For the backend I used Express.js.
 It housed my RESTful APIs, the MongoDB connections and schema, and user authentication.

--   JWT: JSON Web Tokens are used to enable full user authentication.
-Within the tokens are a payload that is decrypted to retrieve information needed to save posts to MongoDb (user IDs and usernames).
+-   JSON Web Tokens: JWTs are used to enable full user authentication.

 -   Bcrypt: When saving passwords to the database, Bcrypt hashes the passwords for secure storage.